 There are various pros and cons to working at home but here are guides to help you get through it.

 Grow your team:

-I have hired people to work with me from my home office, but after a while I realized that employees also look for growth opportunities.
-That’s when I began my search for an outside office space, a process which I will address further in a future article.
+I have hired people to work with me from my home office, but after a while, I realized that employees also look for growth opportunities.
+That’s when I began my search for outside office space, a process which I will address further in a future article.

 For now, you can start by hiring a virtual assistant or some freelancers online.
 In time you will find having an in-house team to be both cost-effective and very good for productivity.
 This is growth you can look forward to in the future!